 Greetings!
 My name is Mike Phay and this is One Beggar.
 I named this blog after the famous quote by Bishop D.T.
 Niles: “Christianity is one beggar telling another beggar where he found bread.”
-For that is how I see myself: call me a beggar or a king, a hack or a huckster, a know-nothing or a know-it-all, insignificant or important, uneasy or well-grounded, unsure or confident, sinner or saint, failure or success.
+And that’s how I see myself: call me a beggar or a king, a hack or a huckster, a know-nothing or a know-it-all, insignificant or important, uneasy or well-grounded, unsure or confident, sinner or saint, failure or success.
 To some degree, all of these labels describe each one of us, often without us knowing (or admitting) it.
-We are all royalty, created in the Image of God.
+We are all royalty, created in the imago Dei.
 At the same time, we are all broken beggars.
 Whether or not we choose to admit it, down deep, we’re all familiar with the angst.
 If we’re honest with ourselves, we all need a little help on the journey.
 We all, often, lose our way or are unsure of where we are on the road.
 This blog is my attempt to reset some broken and abandoned roadsigns, scuff the moss off a few neglected landmarks, and perhaps give some weathered advice as to the best fork in the road to take.
 I’m just trying to get a meal – really, the only Meal that really matters–and maybe share what I can scrounge up with you along the way.

-Aside from all of that, I spend my days serving primarily as the headmaster and chief pot-stirrer at the Phay Family home school.
-I’ve been married to the amazing and incomparable Keri Phay for nearly 20 years, and we have done our fair share at repopulating and educating the world.
-Our 5 kids range in age from preschool to High School.
-Professionally, I’ve served as a pastor, teacher, professor – and even as a janitor – over the last two decades, having had a hand in starting a successful non-profit and watching many more great ideas land in the wastebasket.
-I read widely [seriously, any subject – and I covet good book recommendations], think deeply, and seek to teach in a creative, inquisitive and passionate way.
-I love coffee, beekeeping and woodworking, have an affection for well-placed apostrophes, haven’t had a belly-button since I was 1, and my favorite word is ubiquitous.
+Aside from all of that, I spend my days serving primarily as the headmaster and chief pot-stirrer at the Phay Family Homeschool.
+I’ve been married to the amazing and incomparable Keri Phay for 22 years, and we have done our fair share of repopulating and educating the world.
+Our 5 kids range in age from preschool to college.
+Professionally, I serve as a pastor and a teacher, and have had a hand in starting a successful non-profit and watching many more great ideas land in the wastebasket.
+I read widely, think deeply, and seek to teach and write in a creative, inquisitive and passionate way.
+I love coffee, bicycles, and woodworking, have an affection for well-placed apostrophes, haven’t had a belly-button since I was 1, and my favorite word is ubiquitous.